This post was updated on February 27th, 2021

 Adobe ® Lightroom will now calculate how many degrees and in which direction to turn your image to level it.

 As with all the other straightening tools in this section, it will cost you some pixels of your image.

 To straighten images without the loss of pixels you have to rely on other programs like Adobe ® Photoshop.

 All trademarks and copyrighted items mentioned are the property of their respective owners.

 I am in no way affiliated with any of the products used in this post-processing process.
 I do not receive any kind of compensation for this article, it was neither offered or asked for.

-THIS BLOG ARTICLE “The Basic Panel of the Develop ModuleX” IS NOT AUTHORIZED, ENDORSED OR SPONSORED BY ADOBE SYSTEMS INCORPORATED, PUBLISHER OF ADOBE ® LIGHTROOM
+THIS BLOG ARTICLE “Post-processing a Black and White Photograph” IS NOT AUTHORIZED, ENDORSED OR SPONSORED BY ADOBE SYSTEMS INCORPORATED, PUBLISHER OF ADOBE ® LIGHTROOM

 All photos taken by Lille Ulven Photography/Wiebke Schröder.